 \section{Summary and discussion}

 In this work, we studied the radiation processes from the interaction between magnetar bursts and the main sequence star (the companion) in a binary system.
-We considered the possible radiation generated by the magnetar wind interacting with the companion or the companion wind as the background of the reemission from bursts (including FRBs, MSBs, and MGFs) interacting with the companion.
-For the pre-burst persistent radiation, we considered two possible scenarios based on $L_w$.
-For a magnetar wind with a relatively small $L_w$, it will interact with the companion wind generating the bow shock.
-For a magnetar wind with a large $L_w$, it will directly interact with the companion itself.
+We considered the possible radiation generated by the magnetar wind interacting with the companion, or the companion wind as the background of the re-emission from bursts (including FRBs, MSBs, and MGFs) interacting with the companion.
+For the persistent preburst radiation, we considered two possible scenarios based on $L_w$.
+For a magnetar wind with a relatively small $L_w$, the magnetar wind will interact with the companion wind, generating the bow shock; whereas for a magnetar wind with a large $L_w$, it will directly interact with the companion itself.